 Hyacinth flowers are associated with spring.
 They’re popular decorations during Persian New Year festitivies, celebrated at the Spring Equinox.
 And TS Eliot’s The Waste Land refers to “the hyacinth girl” in springtime.

-One of many flowers that blooms in the spring, Iris also makes this list because it’s the name of Roman goddess of rainbows.
+One of many flowers that blooms in the spring, Iris also makes this list because it’s the name of Roman goddess of the rainbow.
 While rainbows aren’t exclusive to the season, all that rain makes them a regular occurrence.

 We may not meet many girls named Hyacinth, but Jacinta, Jacinda, and Giacinta are romance language forms of the name that could be the perfect, unexpected spring names for girls.

 A gentle, spring-into-summer month name, June feels vintage and right at home in the twenty-first century, too.

 A beloved flower name, with countless variations and formal forms, Lily’s long association with Easter puts it on this list of spring girl names.

 The merry month is called May, but we tend to spell the given name Mae.
 It can sometimes be short for Mary or Margaret, but these days Mae tends to stand on its own.
 It’s a bright sound packed into just three letters.

 Combined with the spelling Maya, this name feels effortlessly international and cross-cultural.
 But it makes this list because Maia was a Roman goddess of spring.

 Catholic families probably know that May is devoted to Mary.
 That’s because May has long been associated with seasonal celebrations, pre-dating Christianity.
 Think of maypoles and crowning the May Queen – though many parishes now crown their statues of Mary instead.
 It’s a spiritually significant choice for a daughter born in springtime.

 Meadows exist in all seasons, of course, but there’s something about a meadow filled with wildflowers in the spring that feels especially hopeful.